opnfv/functest-xtesting/doc/xtesting/xtesting.md

 - it has been updated and improved to follow all Xtesting technical
 guidelines:
   - unlink to **OpenStack** and **OPNFV**
-  - support both python2 and python3 (required by **Functional Gating**)
+  - support both Python2 and Python3 (required by **Functional Gating**)
   - be fully covered by unit tests and well rated by pylint (10/10)

 ### Xtesting deliverables

-- Xtesting is released as [a python package](https://pypi.python.org/pypi/xtesting/) and then is unlinked to OPNFV Milestones (Functest python package now depends on it)
+- Xtesting is released as [a Python package](https://pypi.python.org/pypi/xtesting/) and then is unlinked to OPNFV Milestones (Functest Python package now depends on it)
 - [opnfv/xtesting](https://hub.docker.com/r/opnfv/xtesting/) is proposed to
 build third-parties containers (both amd64 and arm64 architectures).